Navigating Immigration Law · · 15 min read

 2. Can I travel to other countries?

-Automatic revalidation is applicable solely for travel to Canada or Mexico.
-Visiting other nations may necessitate a new travel document.
+Automatic revalidation is applicable solely for certain situations.
+Visiting other nations may necessitate a new visa.

-3. What if I have a pending permit application?
+3. What if I have a pending application?

 4. What documents should I carry?

-Always carry your passport, travel authorization, and any employment-related documents.
-It's crucial to ensure compliance with all visa terms and maintain accurate records of your travel and visa status.
+Always carry your passport, travel authorization, and any supporting documents.
+It's crucial to ensure and maintain accurate records of your travel and immigration status.
 Being well-prepared can help avoid complications during re-entry.
 Remember, we’re here to support you through this process.

 At the center is the main topic of automatic revalidation.
 Each branch represents a question, and the sub-branches provide answers, making it simple to explore related information.